claytonjwong/socartic-method/README.md

 ## 17. Finding Principles

+Specific questions can be used to identify the root principle of a claim/argument.
 Socratic dialogue begins with a search for the proper level of generality which establishes the overall universe of discourse for the discussion.
 Principles are core beliefs unconsciously held at the root of ours thoughts.
 We can use principles:

 1. as the second half of the elenchus to test the original claim(s) the principle was derived from; thus seeking inconsistencies between the principle and claim
 2. as the first half of the elenchus to test the principle itself as a claim for further refutation